-The last meal in my Hello Fresh box was Spring Greens Gnocchi with Asparagus, Peas, and a Creamy Tarragon Sauce, which combined asparagus and peas (spring greens!) with gnocchi and a creamy tarragon sauce of Parmesan, butter, and sour cream.
+The last meal in my Hello Fresh vegetarian meal box was Spring Greens Gnocchi with Asparagus, Peas, and a Creamy Tarragon Sauce, which combined asparagus and peas (spring greens!) with gnocchi and a creamy tarragon sauce of Parmesan, butter, and sour cream.
 It was a super tasty dinner, and the combo of fresh garlic, fresh tarragon and walnuts was pretty stellar.
 This was also the quickest recipe, at just 25 minutes.
 I used a tad bit less butter than the recipe calls for and served it with a hardboiled for a little extra protein.

 This meal was Lawrence's favorite.
 He thought the fresh gnocchi was such a treat.
 (I thought so, too!)

 So there is my week of Hello Fresh meals!
 The recipes were super fun and easy for any level of culinary experience.
 They're also a fun date-night activity!
 While Lawrence's schedule didn't align with my cooking for this box of meals, he helped me make the meals in another Hello Fresh box, and we always have a lot of fun spending time in the kitchen together.